holonym-foundation/example-issuer/README.md

 # Example Holonym Issuer

+This is an opinionated example of a Holonym Issuer.

-To create a Holonym Issuer, follow the TODOs in the code.
+To create a Holonym Issuer, fulfill the [Requirements](#requirements).

+There are TODOs in the code for guidance.
+However, it is possible that your issuer will require a different design than that of this example.
+As long as your issuer fulfills the [Requirements](#requirements), it will be considered for integration with Holonym.

+## Local environment setup

+This example issuer uses Next.js, TypeScript, and SQLite.

+- Node.js ^16.0.0 is recommended

+### 1. Install Node dependencies

+        npm install

+### 2. Environment variables

+#### Create .env files

+Copy .env.example to .env.local.

+        cp .env.example .env.local

+Set the environment variables in .env.local.

+### Run

+Open a terminal window, navigate to the directory of this repo, and run:

+        npm run dev

 ## Requirements

-An issuer must fulfill the following requirements in order to be considered for integration with the Holonym frontend.
+Every issuer run a server that fulfills the following requirements in order to be considered for integration with Holonym.

-Every issuer must expose a GET endpoint that returns a JSON object with the following properties:
+Every issuer must expose a GET endpoint that returns a JSON object (for any given user) with the following properties:

 ```TypeScript
 {